-The Arc of Indiana's trusts are professionally administered and provide the lifetime continuity parents desire for their children.
+The Arc Master Trusts are professionally administered and provide the lifetime continuity parents desire for their children.
 Many parents are concerned that administration of a trust for their child may lack continuity if another relative takes on that responsibility.
 A beneficiary's brother or sister may move, lose interest in administering the trust, or even die before the beneficiary.
 The Arc of Indiana's trusts provide professional administration and oversight for the life of the beneficiary regardless of the circumstances of other family members.

 The Arc Master Trust's service is more affordable than most, if not all, privately drafted and individually managed bank trusts.
 To be cost effective, most bank administered trusts have a high minimum funding amount, often starting at \$300,000.
-A standard Trust I account is typically funded with a minimum of \$30,000, but there is no minimum or maximum to fund Trust I. Our trusts feature low fees, and there are no additional investment fees.
+A standard Trust I account is typically funded with a minimum of \$30,000, but there is no minimum or maximum to fund Trust I. Our trusts feature: